jColeChanged/jColeChanged.github.io/jekyll/_posts/2013-06-21-Summer-of-Collective-Intelligence.md

 title: A Summer of Collective Intelligence
 published: true
 ---

-This summer I'm reading through Programming Collective Intelligence as part of an independent study group.
-The book covers a variety of machine learning algorithms that can be used to build a ton of cool things, like recommendation systems and search engines.
-We plan to get through two chapters each week and then cap each week off with a Google Hangout session in which we share what we wrote.
+During the summer of 2013 I was reading [Programming Collective Intelligence](book) as part of an independent study group.
+The book covers a variety of machine learning algorithms that can be used to build recommendation systems and search engines, among other things.
+Our plan was to get through two chapters each week and then cap each week off with a Google Hangout session in which we shared what we learned.

-In addition to sharing what I do with my study group via hangouts, I'm also planning to share on my blog.
-I figure that it will both help me learn the material and also allow me to better see my progress.
+I decided not just share this with the study group, but with anyone who wanted to read about my learning on my blog.
+I figured that it will both help me learn the material and also allow me to better see my progress.

 # A Recommendation System